aprelkov/order-to-amocrm/README.md

 <h3>Setting up:</h3>

-Set up your account amoCRM submitting webhook when ordering to the order_jc.php, and when you pay - to paid_jc.php;
+Set up your account amoCRM submitting webhook when ordering to the order_jc.php, and when you pay – to the paid_jc.php;
 <br/>The file prepare.php: Edit the data and variables from the resulting array that you want to use;
 <br/>The file auth.php: Replace the authorization data on your data amoCRM: Username (email), Hash (key API) and a Subdomain;
 <br/>The file leads_info.php: Edit the list of variables for the custom fields as you need at the top of the Script;